 Julia Chatterley is an anchor and correspondent for CNN International based in New York.
-She anchors the new 9am ET show, First Move with Julia Chatterley, live from the floor of the New York Stock Exchange weekdays on CNN International.
+She anchors First Move with Julia Chatterley weekdays at 9am ET on CNN International.

 Chatterley joined CNN from Bloomberg, where she hosted the daily Bloomberg Markets and What’d You Miss? shows, covering global politics, business and breaking news, as well as hosting discussion panels and live events.